A peaceful corner of the Riviera

 Just off the coast of Cannes, the tiny island of Saint Honorat has been home to a monastic community for 1500 years, and the Abbaye de Lérins welcomes visitors to this peaceful corner of the Riviera

 The smaller of the two main islands that make up the îles de Lérins, Saint Honorat has been a monastic retreat since the 5th century, and its peaceful and unspoiled character makes an attractive contrast with the busy, cosmopolitan atmosphere of the French Riviera mainland.

-The abbey has its own vineyard, and the monks make wine and liqueurs, which are sold in the abbey shop, while there is also a restaurant, La Tonnelle, where you can enjoy a light lunch with a fine view of the Mediterranean Sea, a perfect spot to relax onshore during your South of France yacht charter.
+The abbey has its own vineyard, and the monks make wine and liqueurs which are sold in the abbey shop, while there is also a restaurant, La Tonnelle, where you can enjoy a light lunch with a fine view of the Mediterranean Sea - a perfect spot to relax on shore during your luxury yacht charter through the South of France.

 Saint Honorat is easy to explore on foot, and besides the main abbey there are several interesting historical buildings worth a look, including the ruins of the 12th century fortified monastery on the seafront and a number of small medieval chapels dotted around the island.

 More unusual are the two cannonball furnaces, built in 1794 on the orders of Napoleon Bonaparte, now listed historic monuments.

 Lying just a short distance off the mainland in the Bay of Cannes, the island of Saint Honorat and the Abbaye de Lérins make for an ideal tranquil stopover during your adventure through the Cote d'Azur.

 Lerins Abbey (Abbaye de Lerins)

 Show Phone Number+33 (0)4 92 98 71 38